forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 **The preview command for any NodeJS-based static site generator needs to be** [**set as an npm script in your**](/docs/previews/build-commands/#using-npm-scripts-as-build-commands) `[**package.json**](/docs/previews/build-commands/#using-npm-scripts-as-build-commands)`**.**

-If your site lives in a subfolder,
+If your site lives in a subfolder, you need to [setup working directory and output path accordingly](https://forestry.io/docs/troubleshooting/build-issues-for-sites-in-subdirectories/#including-subdirectory-in-preview).

 #### Defaults commands